sabraham/tictactoe/README.md

 ## Anything else?

-Yes -- it doesn't work right now.
-State: will score the game tree correctly.
+Yes -- the AI is not efficient, but not in a way that affects gameplay.
+Currently, after each move, the game tree is rebuilt from the current state.
+The only TODO is to fix this and free up the nodes that are no longer needed.